treaddevs/Fusion-F1/README.md

 - CSS
 - JavaScript
 - Bootstrap
-- Font Awesome UI
+- Font Awesome

 Project design: I learned the importance of choosing the layout, framework, and architecture of the project from the start.
 Being the foundation of future development, these decisions have echoes down the line.
-Choosing flexbox over grid for layout, and  important decisions in making our project modular, dynamic, and scalable.
+Choosing flexbox over grid for the layout was important for making the project dynamic, responsive, and scalable.

 ### APIs, Assets, Fonts
 - [F1 Ergast Developer API](http://ergast.com/mrd/) (this API is being deprecated at the end of the 2024 season)